Strengthen your investor knowledge and learn how to protect yourself from investment scams, visit CheckFirst.ca.

 The ASC receives no funding from Alberta government tax revenue; it is funded entirely by industry (reporting issuers, registrants and other market participants).

 When reviewing the CSV file, please note that Compensation and Other columns reference total compensation.
-Compensation may include Registered Retirement Savings Plan contributions made on behalf of an employee, as appropriate.
+Compensation may include Registered Retirement Savings Plan contributions made on behalf of an employee in addition to other items, including but not limited to, unused vacation and flex days, transit allowance, overtime, employee referral incentives, fitness spending account, parking, etc., as appropriate.
 Other may include a change in the accrued benefit obligation over the calendar year for pension plan contributions, as appropriate.
 Specifics are noted in Column “J” of the CSV file.

 You can also review the Alberta Government’s Public Sector Body Compensation Disclosure Consolidated list.